Jazz funeral: In popular culture

 The Cincinnati Kid (1965), which takes place in New Orleans, begins with a jazz funeral in which the song "Oh, Didn't He Ramble" is played.

-In the James Bond film Live and Let Die (1973), an early scene showed a secret agent being murdered under cover of a jazz funeral.
+In the James Bond film Live and Let Die (1973), an early scene shows a secret agent being murdered under cover of a jazz funeral.

-The 2010 HBO TV series Treme frequently featured jazz funerals as part of its depiction of the New Orleans musical landscape.
+The 2010 HBO TV series Treme frequently features jazz funerals as part of its depiction of the New Orleans musical landscape.

+The Originals, a spin-off of The Vampire Diaries, which started in 2013 and ran for 5 seasons, features several jazz funerals.
+Unlike true jazz funerals which go from a home, funeral home, or church to the cemetery, the jazz funerals in The Originals are always in the French Quarter Square.
+They also mostly showcase only the lively music portion and not the somber.

+Legacies, a 2018 4-season spin-off of The Originals, also features a jazz funeral for the main character's father, Klaus Michaelson.

+In the 2023 Disney film Haunted Mansion, a jazz funeral takes place on the streets of New Orleans in which an original song called "His Soul Left Gloss on the Rose" is performed by The Soul Rebels.

+Jazz funeral was one of the inspirations behind a funeral scene in the episode "Rix Road" in the 2023 Disney+ television series Andor.